 INTRODUCING MAINLY TWO

-Now in their second decade, with over twenty commissions (amongst them Laurence Osborn, Dani Howard, Blasio Kavuma, and Eric Egan) and four albums under their belt, the duo have performed extensively at prestigious venues including Sage Gateshead and St David’s Hall in Cardiff, and in collaboration with organisations such as Nonclassical, Listenpony, Bastard Assignments and the Newcastle Festival of Jazz and Improvised Music.
-Both experienced pedagogues, they have also worked with students at Glasgow, Durham, and Newcastle Universities as well as Sage Gateshead’s Young Musicians’ Programme.
+Now in their second decade, with over twenty commissions (amongst them Laurence Osborn, Kate Williams, and Blasio Kavuma) and four albums under their belt, the duo have performed extensively at prestigious venues including Sage Gateshead and St David’s Hall in Cardiff, and in collaboration with organisations such as Nonclassical, Listenpony, Bastard Assignments and the Newcastle Festival of Jazz and Improvised Music.
+Both experienced pedagogues, they have also worked with students at Glasgow and Newcastle Universities as well as Sage Gateshead’s Young Musicians’ Programme.

 "...the compositions span an unusually wide breadth for such a small instrumental combination..."

 "...superbly played with an exceptional sense of beauty, imagination and fun..."